Nutrition in St Paul

 - Sugars: There are two general groups of sugars: organic and added.
 Organic sugars are found in a variety of fruit while added sugars can be found in pastries, soda, and sweets.
 The key difference between the two sugars lies in the natural sugars; tendency to also pack key nutrients like fructose.
 On the other hand, added sugar provides almost no nutritional value besides pure energy.
 The human body is designed to run on organic sugars and has adapted to deriving this energy from a number of healthy foods such as carrots, bananas, and pineapples.

 - Starch: This brand of carb is also a result of the chaining together of sugar molecules.
-Good sources of starch that are natural include vegetables and grains.
+Good sources of starch that are natural include vegetables.

 Two more terms to take note of are Net Carbs and Glycemic Index.
 It is not common knowledge that the FDA is not responsible for the types of descriptions found on many food labels.
 Claims such as "low fat" or "healthy carbs" go unregulated since the terms are entirely subjective.
 What one company defines as healthy carbs could be really some type of Frankenstein high fructose corn syrup.